Uncategorized

 Adding nenkyu also took communicating with my school in advance if my nenkyu wasn’t on the schedule.
 Yes, using nenkyu can be confusing depending on your BOE rules.
 Some are flexible, others want you to hoard it.
 It’s best to have the rules communicated to you early and to your school supervisors.

-Be mindful but do NOT let BOE or school take advantage of your PTO.
-It’s yours!
-Right?
+Be mindful but do not let your BOE or school take advantage of your vacation.
+It is yours!
 Never let it go to waste.
-Always use at least 8 days a year and all saved up time before you finish JET!
-Before I finished JET, I took one month off to pack things and do my own thing.
+Always use it at least 8 days a year if you are a JET and all save up time before you finish!
+Before leaving JET, I took one month off to pack things and do my own thing.
 One winter, I took 10+ days off to visit home for one month.
 Being strategic and mutual with your BOE and schools will go a long way when it comes time for vacation and personal time off.

 Sam